Bradycardia (Slow Heart Rate)

-Having bradycardia (say "bray-dee-KAR-dee-uh") means that your heart beats very slowly.
+Having bradycardia (say "bray-dee-KAR-dee-uh") means that your heart beats slower than normal.
 For most adults, a heart rate of about 60 to 100 beats a minute while at rest is considered normal.
-If your heart beats less than 60 times a minute, it is slower than normal.

 In other people, bradycardia is a sign of a problem with the heart's electrical system.
 It means that the heart's natural pacemaker isn't working right or that the electrical pathways of the heart are disrupted.
 Sometimes, the heart beats so slowly that it doesn't pump enough blood to meet the body's needs.
 This can cause symptoms, such as feeling dizzy or weak.
 In some cases, it can be life-threatening.